QEIIMC Campus - Stakeholder Consultations

 Contractor access to Campus amenities should be detailed in any preliminary documents and agreed upon with the tenant.

-Communications Plan
+Communication Plan

 Project Signage